UK public

 ‘The Big Fair Tax Ask’ for UK public procurement

-Explicitly allow contracting authorities to reward suppliers that demonstrate a robust commitment to responsible tax conduct and financial transparency.
+Explicitly allow and encourage contracting authorities to reward suppliers that demonstrate a solid commitment to responsible tax conduct and financial transparency.
 I.e., those that:

-• shun artificial tax avoidance, profit shifting and tax havens;
+• publicly shun aggressive tax avoidance, profit shifting and the artificial use of tax havens

-• publish the fullest set of financial accounts (including a breakdown of income, profit and taxes paid across the globe)
+• publish a full set of financial accounts (with multinational enterprises providing a breakdown of income, profit and taxes paid across the globe)

-• and, disclose their ultimate beneficial owners (with shell companies and nominees disallowed).
+• disclose their ultimate beneficial owners and persons with significant control

 Which businesses have the Fair Tax Mark